Biomedical Science Program: Admissions Policies, Requirements and Application

-- An online application to The Sophie Davis School of Biomedical Education (B.S./M.D. application)
+- An online application to the Sophie Davis School of Biomedical Education (Biomedical Science Program application)

-The deadline for the application to The Sophie Davis School of Biomedical Education is January 8th. *The Application Deadline has been Extended to Wednesday, January 15, 2014!*
+The deadline for the application to the Sophie Davis School of Biomedical Education is January 8th, 2016.

 On the general CUNY application, students must list the School of Biomedical Education at City College (Code Number 0179) as a choice.
 The general application to The City University of New York should be submitted by February 1st.

 All applications, inquiries and requests for information about the Sophie Davis admission process should be addressed to: